 Negaraku stands as a testament to the resilience, patriotism, and unity of the Malaysian people.
 From its origins as a patriotic poem and regional anthem to its selection as Malaysia’s national anthem, Negaraku has become a powerful symbol of the country’s identity.
 Its lyrics reflect the aspirations and values Malaysians cherish, and its melodious notes inspire a sense of pride and belonging.
 As Negaraku continues to resonate within the hearts of the Malay population, it will forever remain an enduring emblem of the nation’s history and future.

-Discover More Malaysia With Ling App
+Discover More Malaysia With The Ling App

-If you are keen on learning Malaysian as well as more about the country’s people and culture, then Ling app is the tool for you.
-Ling app features fun games, quizzes, and lessons developed by native speakers specifically to make learning a new language as easy as possible.
+If you are keen on learning Malaysian as well as more about the country’s people and culture, then the Ling app is the tool for you.
+The Ling app features fun games, quizzes, and lessons developed by native speakers specifically to make learning a new language as easy as possible.